 Financial need is determined by completing the Free Application for Federal Students Aid (FAFSA), which is required for all need-based scholarship awards.
 In addition, this form is used to identify your qualification for other grants and/or loans for which you may be eligible.
 To file online, visit www.fafsa.ed.gov.
 For additional information please visit our Financial Aid office.

 Students applying for merit based scholarship must submit a transcript.
 High school graduates applying to Cecil as Freshmen will be given broader consideration if transcripts are submitted.
 You will be notified if a letter of recommendation is required.

 No. All Cecil College Foundation scholarships are for tuition and in some instances fees and required textbooks.
 Scholarship funds are applied after all other forms of financial aid and scholarships are received.
 If it is determined that a student was awarded an amount that is more than their balance after all other forms of aid have been applied, the funds will be returned directly to the foundation.

 - Electronic applications are preferred; however, paper applications received by April 30 are given the same consideration.
 Only one form of submission is required.

-- Make sure the information you provide in your essay explains your interest in the academic program you have chosen and why you should receive a scholarship.
+- The information you provide in your essay explains your interest in the academic program you have chosen and why you are requesting a scholarship.
 Provide a brief description of your career plans, involvement in community organizations, hobbies and other interests.